Fall 2025 Newly Admitted Students

 Fall 2025 newly admitted transfer students: attend a small-group, virtual GE and major academic advising session in early June (sign-ups opened on May 8!)

-On May 8, we sent an e-mail to all newly admitted transfer students with details and sign-up information to attend one of our new transfer small-group, virtual advising sessions (June 3 - 13).
-Sign up for one of these sessions here: https://bit.ly/CCOMAdvisingFall2025.
+On May 8, we sent an e-mail to all newly admitted transfer students with details and sign-up information to attend one of our new transfer small-group, virtual advising sessions (June 3 - 17).
+These sessions have now concluded.
+If you did not attend an advising session, check your CSUF e-mail account for an advising support follow-up message.

 *DO NOT schedule an individual advising appointment online.
 Appointments made online will be canceled as they are for current/continuing CSUF students at this time.
 Please sign up for one of our June 3 -13 virtual small-group advising sessions.